sofiaadina96/commentsections/README.md

-# swedenitalyalliance
-Sweden & Italy & Germany : D
-köttbullar, arancini and Wurst
+# Correlations between demographics and hate-comments